 My dryer will not light.
 Is this the igniter or a flame sensor.
 Gas valve will not open.

-Answer Hello John.
+Answer Hello Ron.
 You will need to test the thermostats and the flame sensor and make sure they are good.
 They should read closed for continuity.
-Also, check the igniter and make sure it is getting hot enough to light the gas.
+Also, check the igniter to see if it is good.
+If it is not glowing, test for power.
 Here is a link on how to use a multi-meter for the testing procedures. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

 Our dryer tumbles and seems to have very little/no heat.
 Dryer sensor cycle does not work at all; runs continuously.
 After 2-3 hours basic loads are dry.
 What part should we try first?